robovm/robovm-docs/en/getting-started/structure.md

 Let's take a look at the `MyViewController` class, the work horse of our application.

 > NOTE: iOS UIs can be created programmatically, as demonstrated here, or graphically, using XCode's [Interface Builder](https://developer.apple.com/xcode/interface-builder/).
-RoboVM currently only supports the programmatic creation of user interfaces.
-We'll provide Interface Builder integration in Q2 2015.
+RoboVM supports both ways of creating a UI.
+Check the rest of the documentation on how to use Interface Builder with RoboVM!

 ## The View Controller